The following questions and answers were generated based on several years of web site and at-the-field questions to members of the Bayside R/C club.

 A. Presently there is not power available at the field.
 Some members are bringing their own small generators or using their car as a charging source.
 Other options are being investigated to bring some form of power to the area.
 There is no phone or Wi-Fi services available at the field.
 There is an on site port-o-potty for club use.

 Q. What is AMA insurance?

 A. First, AMA is the Academy of Model Aeronautics.
 Becoming a member with the AMA grants you access to liability coverage for the operation of model Aircraft, Boats, Cars, and Rockets, comprehensive general liability protection for model activities for members, clubs, site owners, and sponsors and accident/medical coverage for members.
-This insurance helps protect you, your property, and the property of others while engaged in model activites at an AMA site.
-And as stated elsewhere, membership is required to use the Bayside field.
+This insurance helps protect you, your property, and the property of others while engaged in model activities at an AMA site.
+And as stated elsewhere, membership is required to use the Bayside club field.

 A. The FAA requires most modelers who fly aircraft between .55 to 55 pounds to register with the FAA.
 Modelers will receive a single FAA registration number which is to be placed inside all aircraft.
 You can register at https://registermyuas.faa.gov.
 You need to register your name, physical address, and email address once.
 You will receive a single FAA registration number which is to be placed inside all of your aircraft along with your AMA number.

 Q. I showed up at the field and the gate was locked, so I couldn’t get in.
 How do I?